20 of the most popular photography projects of 2021

-As part of The Review, our series looking back at the last 12 months, here's a look at our 20 most visited photography articles.
+As we reflect on the last 12 months of content at Creative Boom, here's a look at our 20 most visited photography articles.
 And there's been plenty this year for photography artists to get their teeth into.

 Many of these themes and movements have informed and influenced photographers, while others ploughed their own furrow and continued to push their practices forward creatively.
 As ever, we brought the most interesting on Creative Boom, and here are the best of the best.

 1. Photographs of flowers submerged underwater look like classic oil paintings

 Known for her serene underwater portraits of women, artist and photographer Barbara Cole has recently explored a different approach by capturing submerged flowers instead.
 Appearances feature dreamlike images of anthropomorphised flora that could be mistaken for Masters' oil paintings, given their delicate and blurred beauty.

 2. Boys of Volta: Photographs of fisher boys in the world's largest human-made lake

 In his award-winning series, Boys of Volta, Brooklyn-based photographer Jeremy Snell hones in on the people and environment surrounding the world's largest human-made lake.
 It follows the story of the fisher boys Jeremy encountered during his travels to Lake Volta in Ghana.

 3. Pastel-coloured, dreamy travel photographs by Teresa Freitas to brighten your day

 Portuguese photographer Teresa Freitas loves to give her images of the world a slight cinematic twist.
 In this interview, she explains how she uses soft-coloured pastels to transport us to a subtle change of reality.